willnotsurrender/06_Friends/04_Male/Johannes Reeg.md

 # TODO
-- Focus on whatever you do
+- Focus on business
-- Write me for a personal appointment to find your girl-friend
+- Write me for a personal appointment to find your police girl-friend officer
 - Dont steal my women